sarahwxie/GoodTunes/README.md

 * Allow users to view and "follow" other users, and have this displayed on the user dashboard
 * APCSP Wrapped that analyzes data after multiple users have created accounts

-# College Board

-### Inputs
-There are multiple forms that the user fills out throughout the code.
-Find the code [here](templates/signup.html).

-### Lists
-Our database of songs is a list.
-We used a csv file and gathered songs of different genres into one database.
-Find the code [here](songs.csv).

-### Procedures
-Each procedure in main.py renders a corresponding .html file.
-Different routes are used and are redirected on our website.
-Find the code [here](main.py).

-### Outputs
-Each corresponding input has it’s designated output which ranges from profile page to the formation of the playlist.
-Find the code [here](templates/profile.html).

-### Algorithms